 A quick internet search will offer plenty of dialogue on the differences between the high bar and the low bar squat.
-If you are coached by a Starting Strength Online Coach, more than likely you are squatting with the low bar position—with a few choice exceptions.
+If you are coached by a Barbell Logic Online Coach, more than likely you are squatting with the low bar position—with a few choice exceptions.
 If you are on a journey to get stronger, the low bar squat is the best choice for you, which is why we use it almost exclusively.
 I will not go into the detailed differences between the low bar and high bar squats.
 Check out our videos for the low bar and high bar squat, if you’d like more information about their differences.

-The purpose of this piece is to renew your commitment to low bar squatting and investing in the hard work it takes to do it well.
-The low bar squat allows the lifter to lift the more weight than any other squat variation.
+The purpose of this piece is to renew your commitment to low bar squatting and to the investment of hard work it takes to do it well.
+The low bar squat allows the lifter to lift more weight than any other squat variation.
 It is kinder to the knees and loads the hips, which is a great idea since the hip musculature is the largest and most powerful muscle group in the body.
 Your hamstrings and quadriceps are not ignored either, thus making the low bar squat the King of Exercises for getting strong in the most efficient way possible.

-Like anything in life that is worth doing, it requires commitment and hard work to become good at the Squat (capitalized as such because it is, well, the King).
+Like anything in life that is worth doing, it requires commitment and hard work to become good at the squat (capitalized as such because it is, well, the King).
 Do a search on the internet or ask your local gym rat or strength coach, and odds are they will tell you that leaning over is bad for you back.
-If anyone says this to you, assume they have never tried to learn this model, and move on.
-But there are some folks who abandon the Squat based on the fact that they did try to learn and the grip bothered their shoulders, elbows and wrists too much.
-At least folks in the later camp tried the method.
-Too many folks have abandoned doing the Squat because they couldn’t figure out how to get the bar positioned on their back in such a way as not to cause great discomfort in the shoulders, elbows, and wrists.
+If anyone says this to you, assume they have never tried to learn this model and move on.
+But there are some folks who abandon the squat based on the fact that they tried to learn it, and the grip bothered their shoulders, elbows, and wrists too much.
+At least folks in the latter camp tried the method.
+Too many folks have abandoned doing the squat because they couldn’t figure out how to get the bar positioned on their back in such a way as not to cause great discomfort in the shoulders, elbows, and wrists.

-It is a very common mistake to put the bar below the spine of the scapula as in this picture, think you are good to go and then stand up and begin squatting.
+It is a very common mistake to put the bar below the spine of the scapula, think you are good to go, then stand up and begin squatting.
 If getting under the bar is a casual forethought between sets, consider this: you have to get your skeleton ready to hold the load before you stand the bar up out of the rack.

 There are two common issues that keep people from being able to hold the bar in such a way that they will not cause harm to the upper extremities.